-Have you seen the commercial for Overstock.com where the woman squeals excitedly about her engagement ring and the guy says he saved thousands of dollars buying it at Overstock.com?
-If not, take a look:
+.
+Have you seen the commercial for Overstock.com where the woman squeals excitedly about her engagement ring?
+Then, the guy says he saved thousands of dollars buying it at Overstock.com?
+I don’t think I’d want to know.
+Would you want to know?

 I would like to know how many women out there would be as thrilled as the lady in the commercial to learn that her husband-to-be was